-Friedreich's ataxia is an inherited disease that causes progressive damage to the nervous system resulting in symptoms ranging from muscle weakness and speech problems to heart disease.
-Ataxia results from the degeneration of nerve tissue in the spinal cord and of nerves that control muscle movement in the arms and legs.
-Symptoms usually begin between the ages of 5 and 15 but can appear as early as 18 months or as late as 30 years of age.
+Friedreich's ataxia is a rare inherited disease that causes progressive damage to the nervous system and movement problems.
+Neurological symptoms include awkward, unsteady movements, impaired sensory function, speech problems, and vision and hearing loss.
+Thinking and reasoning abilities are not affected.Impaired muscle coordination (ataxia) results from the degeneration of nerve tissue in the spinal cord and of nerves that control muscle movement in the arms and legs.
+Symptoms usually begin between the ages of 5 and 15 but can appear in adulthood or later.
 The first symptom is usually difficulty in walking.
 The ataxia gradually worsens and slowly spreads to the arms and then the trunk.
-Foot deformities such as clubfoot, flexion (involuntary bending) of the toes, hammer toes, or foot inversion (turning in) may be early signs.
-Rapid, rhythmic, involuntary movements of the eyeball are common.
-Most people with Friedreich's ataxia develop scoliosis (a curving of the spine to one side), which, if severe, may impair breathing.
-Other symptoms include chest pain, shortness of breath, and heart palpitations.
+People lave loss of sensation in the arms and legs, which may spread to other parts of the body.
+Many people with Friedreich's ataxia develop scoliosis (a curving of the spine to one side), which, if severe, may impair breathing.
+Other symptoms include chest pain, shortness of breath, and heart problems.
 Some individuals may develop diabetes.
 Doctors diagnose Friedreich's ataxia by performing a careful clinical examination, which includes a medical history and a thorough physical examination.
-Several tests may be performed, including electromyogram (EMG) and genetic testing.
+Several tests may be performed, including electromyogram (EMG, which measures the electrical activity of cells) and genetic testing.

 P.O.
 Box 1537